vishalpawarR/applied-visual-design/README.md

 > Note that ms stands for milliseconds, where 1000ms is equal to 1s.

 - Use CSS `@keyframes` to change the `background-color` of the button element so it becomes #4791d0 when a user hovers over it.
 The `@keyframes` rule should only have an entry for 100%.

+## 42 - Animation-fill-mode :

+- That's great, but it doesn't work right yet.
+Notice how the animation resets after `500ms` has passed, causing the button to revert back to the original color.
+You want the button to stay highlighted.

+This can be done by setting the `animation-fill-mode` property to `forwards`.
+The `animation-fill-mode` specifies the style applied to an element when the animation has finished.
+You can set it like so:

+`animation-fill-mode: forwards;`